vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/style.md

   - style
 ---

-You can change the theme's styles in `.vuepress/styles` by writing variable values in the `config.scss` and `palette.scss` files.
+You can change the theme’s styles in `.vuepress/styles` by writing variable values in the `config.scss` and `palette.scss` files.

 <!-- more -->